-Recently in my SalesQuickstarter Group one of participants, asked how to manage a situation that he was encountering far too often.
+Recently in my SalesQuickstarter Group, one of the participants asked how to manage a situation that he was encountering far too often.

 The next time he called back, he was informed that the information he provided was shared and there was no interest.

 This was so frustrating because as the Sales Professional shared in the group, “I know that there was no way that she could have explained the opportunity that this solution would give to this business.
 Our solutions have a technical aspect and being able to communicate this is what I do better than anyone which is a huge value for our clients.”

 He also shared that this situation was happening to him a lot!

 Unfortunately, it will continue to happen unless he makes some significant changes to his process and establishes some boundaries for engaging with prospects.

 The scariest boundary for a Sales Professional to establish is saying “no” to get to “yes”.